iNPUTmice/talks/2019_08_10_-_state_of_the_xmpp_community.md

 * MacOS: BeagleIM

 Note:
 * Formerly known as Tigase Messenger.
-Could have been interesting because single brand ala 'Just download tigase messenger' instead of 'on iOS you have to download x on Android you have to download y'
+Could have been interesting because single brand à la 'Just download tigase messenger' instead of 'on iOS you have to download x on Android you have to download y'
 * Naming was too confusing because vastly different feature set
 * apparently very little incentive for feature parity because:
 * Server manufacturer creating tech demos for potential customers